Guidelines for Preparing Letters of Interest

 - Please refer to the contract number (DXXXXXX) in your letter of interest.

-- Please submit your letter of interest to the individual indicated in the "Submit To" section of the Contract Reporter notice.
+- Please submit your letter of interest to the individual indicated in the "Submit to" section of the Contract Reporter notice.
 Do not submit them to the person listed under the "Contact" section of the notice.

 Instructions on Specific Elements

 Please note that these instructions provide general guidance.
-If you/your firm feels as though additional information is needed based upon the Contract Reporter notice (Notice), you will not be penalized as long as the letter is no longer than what is stated in the notice.
+If you/your firm feel as though additional information is needed based upon the Contract Reporter notice (Notice), you will not be penalized as long as the letter is no longer than what is stated in the notice.
 Further, the order of the sections presented below does not infer how you should organize your letter of interest.
 As stated earlier, format and organization of your letter is up to you.

 1. Firm's Understanding of Assignment

-Each firm's letter will also be evaluated to determine if they have any understanding of the assignment, including the special/unique features of the assignment.
+Each firm's letter will be evaluated to determine if they have any understanding of the assignment, including the special/unique features of the assignment.
 Please ensure that your firm addresses any special features stated in the Notice and state why your firm is uniquely qualified to provide services for this project.